-The Trustee has designed the Scheme's investment strategy to achieve the following key objectives (a more detailed breakdown of the below objectives can be found in section 2.1 on page 4):
+The Trustee has designed the Scheme's investment strategy to achieve the following key objectives (a more detailed breakdown of the below objectives can be found in section 2.1):

-- To target an expected return consistent with the delivery of the Scheme's LTFT in a low risk and well-diversified manner. - To maximise the extent to which it is possible to use investment income to meet the Scheme's future cashflow requirements, thus avoiding the liquidity risk attached to disinvesting assets to pay members' benefits. - To minimise the impact of changes in long-term interest rates and inflation expectations on the Scheme's funding level (measured on the LTFT basis).
+- To target an expected return consistent with the delivery of the Scheme's LTFT in a low risk and well-diversified manner. - To use investment income to meet the Scheme's future cashflow requirements, thus avoiding the liquidity risk attached to disinvesting assets to pay members' benefits. - To provide significant protection against the impact of changes in long-term interest rates and inflation expectations on the Scheme's funding level (measured on the LTFT basis).

-The Trustee's willingness to accept the investment risk required to deliver the LTFT in line with the agreed plan is dependent on the continuing financial strength of the Sponsoring Employer, which the Trustee monitors closely and with due regard to the Sponsoring Employer's position in the size and incidence of employers' contribution payments.
+The Trustee's willingness to accept the investment risk required to deliver the LTFT in line with the agreed plan is dependent on the continuing financial strength of the Sponsoring Employer, which the Trustee monitors closely and with due regard to the Sponsoring Employer's position in relation to the size and incidence of the Employers' contribution payments.

 The Trustee utilises a web-based tool provided by Mercer (PFaroe) for funding level monitoring and risk analytics (including value at risk analysis).
-This supplements the in-depth review undertaken each quarter as part of the Trustee's investment monitoring framework, which considers cashflow matching, as well as manager performance and developments.
-PFaroe provides the Trustee with access to daily funding level monitoring, risk analysis charts and sensitivity metrics, which facilitates quicker and more informed decision-making.
+This supplements the in-depth review undertaken each quarter as part of the Trustee's investment monitoring framework, which considers cashflow matching and collateral adequacy, as well as manager performance and developments.
+PFaroe provides the Trustee with access to daily funding level monitoring, risk analysis charts and sensitivity metrics, which facilitates quicker and more informed decisionmaking.

-Environmental, Social and Governance ("ESG") factors, including climate change, are central to the Trustee's investment decision-making policies and processes in the Scheme.
+Environmental, Social and Governance ("ESG") factors, including climate change, are central to the Trustee's investment decision-making policies and processes.
 Since 2019, the Trustee has undertaken an annual assessment of the level of ESG integration inherent within the investment strategies in which the Scheme invests, with the appointed investment managers having historically scored well relative to their peers.
 In addition, the Trustee holds regular ESG focused meetings with all of the Scheme's investment managers to monitor the steps they are taking to enhance ESG integration.

 The Trustee is committed to further improving the level of ESG integration within the Scheme's investment strategy and the Trustee's broader decision-making processes.
-In Q3 2021, the Trustee introduced a sustainably themed allocation within the Scheme's Defensive Growth portfolio.
-Meanwhile, the Trustee conducted a more holistic review of the Scheme's ESG credentials in Q4 2021, identifying a number of actions to help achieve this objective.
-Following this review, the Trustee completed an ESG beliefs survey and discussions were undertook to agree the Trustee's ESG beliefs following this.
-A document is now being drafted in order to capture the Trustees agreed ESG policies.
+In 2021, the Trustee expanded the ESG review to provide a more holistic assessment of the Scheme's ESG credentials, as well as to identify actions to help achieve this objective.
+Meanwhile, the Trustee also completes ESG beliefs surveys from time to time, which it uses to help maintain the Scheme's ESG Policy.
+This sets out how the Trustee manages ESG risks and opportunities.
+It outlines the key principles that have been established and how the Trustee embeds ESG considerations within the Scheme's management framework.
+A copy of the ESG Policy is available on request.